 Rogue cat lover.
-Shelter kitty mom who learns by her teeny mistakes.
+I rescued 2 kittens and learn by my teeny mistakes.
 Fortunately, they guide me with compassion for my human limitations.

 Kitten Tests The Shelf